The SEN Team

 We encourage parents to discuss their child's progress and needs regularly with class teachers and with the Head of Intervention and Support, Mrs Hawker.

 Mrs Stratford is our Parent Support Advisor.
 She is available in school on a Monday, Tuesday and Wednesday.
-She is able to meet parents individually and support them with a wide range of subjects which include: behaviour mangement, attendance, referrals to outside agencies and general support.
+She is able to meet parents individually and support them with a wide range of subjects which include: behaviour management, attendance, referrals to outside agencies and general support.

 The SEND department work very closely with all of the teaching staff and, as a result, are able to support children with a wide range of academic, physical and social needs.
 We carefully plan support and interventions for all groups of children which are regularly reviewed.
 This may be in the form of classroom based support or withdrawn support, often in small group or one-to-one sessions using resources from within the school and from the support services within the County.